Submission of Articles

 Grant of rights

-By submitting the manuscript, the author grants the RLit editorial team the right to publish the article in RLit.
-Likewise, for the duration of the statutory copyright, the author grants the right, limited in terms of place and time, to reproduce and distribute the work in physical form; the right to publicly display and make the work available; the right to include the work in databases; the right to store the work on electronic media and the right to distribute and reproduce it; and the right to other forms of use in electronic form.
+By submitting the manuscript, the author grants the RLit editorial board the right to publish the article in RLit.
+Likewise, for the duration of the statutory copyright, the author grants the right, without restrictions as to time or place, to reproduce and distribute the work in physical form; the right to publicly perform and make the work available; the right to include the work in databases; the right to store the work on electronic media; the right to distribute and reproduce such media; and the right to otherwise exploit the work in electronic form.
 This also includes forms of use not yet known today.
-The author confirms that they hold the copyright usage rights to the article, including all tables, illustrations, graphics and journals contained therein.
-The author is free to republish the article.

 No claim to compensation arises.